Hiking the Appalachian Trail in the White Mountains

 The Appalachian Trail Conservancy publishes a comprehensive series of guidebooks and maps of the entire Appalachian Trail.
 Thru-hikers will also want to consider the Appalachian Thru-Hikers Companion, published by the Appalachian Long Distance Hiker’s Association.
 AT guidebooks are available through the AMC Store, AMC retail locations, the ATC, outdoor retailers and other booksellers.

-Thru-hikers interested in detailed maps and guides to the AT in the White Mountains may want to consider our AMC White Mountain Trail Guides and Maps or sign up for White Mountain Guide Online.
+Thru-hikers interested in detailed maps and guides to the AT in the White Mountains may want to consider our AMC White Mountain Trail Guides and Maps.